blankqspace/na-vi-language-analyzer/README.md

  # :blue_heart: Na’vi Language Analyzer :blue_heart:

-*Na'vi sentence analyzer using the dictionary API.
+*Na'vi sentence analyzer using the dictionary API or tsv file.
 The program automatically identifies parts of speech, grammatical characteristics, translation, and creates a visualization of the POS-distribution.*

 </div>